-Ever looked at a tankless water heater and wondered how such a compact machine could produce so much hot water?
-Or are you contemplating whether to go tankless or stick to a regular tank-type boiler?
-Today we’ll reveal how a tankless water heater works to help you decide.
+Have you ever looked at a tankless water heater and wondered how such a compact machine produces so much hot water?
+Are you struggling to decide whether to go tankless or stick with a regular tank boiler?

 How Does a Tankless Water Heater Work?

-Tankless water heaters work a bit different from regular tank-type units.
-With a traditional system, the heater consists of a tank and a heating method.
-These come in different sizes depending on how many gallons they can hold.
+Tankless water heaters function differently from regular tank-type units.
+A traditional heater consists of a tank and a heating method.
+These vary in size depending on how many gallons they can hold at once.

 The water enters the tank and is heated by either electric elements or a gas-fired burner.
-The tank will continuously heat the water inside so you’ll always have hot water when you need it.
+The tank continuously heats its contents so you always have hot water when you need it.
 However, this results in something called “standby heat loss.”

-The water heater wastes energy heating water that goes unused (1).
-On the other hand, tankless units work in a way that eliminates standby heat loss.
-Instead of heating and storing gallons upon gallons of water, the tankless heats on demand.
+The heater wastes energy by heating water that is left unused (1).
+In contrast, tankless units operate in a way that eliminates standby heat loss.
+Rather than heating and storing gallons of water, a tankless unit heats it on demand.

-Because there’s no tank, the cold water enters the unit through pipes, is heated, and exits hot.
-This is also why they’re often referred to as “on-demand” water heaters, but how does a tankless water heater work?
+As there’s no tank, the cold water enters the unit through pipes, is heated, then leaves the unit hot.
+This is why they are often referred to as “on-demand” water heaters, but how does a tankless water heater work?

-To produce hot water, the tankless is fitted with something called a heat exchanger.
+To produce hot water, the tankless heater features something called a heat exchanger.
 This is a powerful device that transfers heat from the fuel source to the water.
-Similar to a tank-type heater, a tankless generates heat through either a gas-fired burner or electric coils.
+Like a tank-type heater, a tankless generates heat through either a gas-fired burner or electric coils.

-But the heat exchanger isn’t on all the time.
+Where it differs is that the heat exchanger isn’t on all the time.
 It only activates when it senses sufficient water pressure.
-Some tankless require a large pressure where others can do with very little (2).
+Some tankless units require high pressure, while others work with very little (2).

-When the heat exchanger senses the appropriate water pressure, it begins to heat the water as it passes through.
-Then, it continues to heat the water to the exact preset temperature until you turn off the faucet.
+When the heat exchanger senses the appropriate pressure, it starts to heat the water as it passes through.
+It continues to heat the water flow to the specified temperature until you turn off the faucet.

 How Different Tankless Systems Work

-In the world of tankless water heaters, there are two general systems.
-These are whole-house such as the Rinnai RUC98iN and point-of-use like the EcoSmart ECO 27.
-These systems meet two totally different requirements so it’s crucial to know the difference.
+In the world of tankless water heaters, there are two broad categories of systems.
+These are whole-house, such as the Rinnai RUC98iN, and point-of-use, like the EcoSmart ECO 27.
+These systems fulfill two totally different requirements so it’s important to know the difference.

 Whole-house units are large and powerful.
-They provide a sufficient amount of hot water for multiple outlets.
-These are generally powered by natural gas or propane.
+They provide enough hot water for multiple outlets and are generally powered by natural gas or propane.

-One issue, however, that you often find with whole-house units is that they suffer from lag time.
-Lag time is the time it takes the hot water to travel from the heater to your faucet.
-If your home is large, the lag time is significantly longer which wastes water.
+One common drawback of whole-house units is that they suffer from lag time.
+This is the time it takes for the hot water to travel from the heater to your faucet.
+In a large home, the lag time is significantly longer, which wastes water.

-Point-of-use, on the other hand, works for one, maybe two outlets.
+Point-of-use, on the other hand, works for one or perhaps two outlets.
 These units are compact and designed to be installed right where you need them, for example, under your sink.
-This reduces the lag time as the heated water doesn’t travel far.
+This reduces the lag time as the heated water only travels a short distance.

 Point-of-use water heaters are typically powered by electricity.
-This also makes the installation a lot easier as there are no exhaust and venting considerations.
+This also makes the installation much easier as there are no exhaust and venting requirements.

 What to Expect From Tankless Water Heaters

-With an average tankless water heater, you can expect a flow rate of two to five gallons per minute (3).
-Of course, this depends on your unit and how large it is.
-But it also depends on the power source.
+With a standard tankless water heater, you can expect a flow rate of two to five gallons per minute (3).
+This depends on your unit and how large it is, as well as the power source.

 Gas-powered water heaters generally deliver a higher flow of hot water than electric ones.
-Even the most powerful gas-fired unit, however, will struggle to provide a decent flow for simultaneous use in large homes.
-For example, taking a shower while running the dishwasher could stretch its limitations.
+However, even the most powerful gas-fired unit will struggle to provide a sufficient flow rate for simultaneous use in large homes.
+For example, taking a shower while running the dishwasher could be too much for it to handle.

-Fortunately, there’s one bulletproof solution and that is to install additional units to support your original one.
-Some models can be connected together to facilitate a higher demand for hot water.
-Or, you can simply install separate ones for individual appliances.
+Fortunately, there is one reliable solution: installing additional units to support your original one.
+Some models can be combined to fulfill a higher demand for hot water.
+Alternatively, you can simply install separate heaters in different parts of your home.

 Benefits and Drawbacks

-Although we’ve already mentioned a few advantages and disadvantages, we thought it would be good to dig a bit deeper.
-Especially since tankless water heaters aren’t for everyone.
+We have already mentioned a few advantages and disadvantages, but it’s worth digging a bit deeper.
+Especially as tankless water heaters aren’t suitable for everyone.
 Let’s start with the good points.

-- Efficiency: A tankless can be 8 to 34 percent more efficient compared to traditional units (4).
+- Efficiency: A tankless heater can be 8% to 34% more efficient than traditional units (4).

-- Instant hot water: With tankless water heaters, the water heats on demand.
+- Instant hot water: With tankless water heaters, the water is heated on demand.
 This eliminates long waiting times and standby heat loss.

-- Longer service life: A traditional tank-type unit may last a decade.
-In comparison, a tankless can last twice as long.
-This is because they’re not exposed to the same level of corrosion caused by holding water for prolonged periods (5).
+- Longer service life: A traditional tank-type unit might last a decade.
+A tankless can last twice as long.
+This is because they aren’t exposed to the same level of corrosion caused by holding water for prolonged periods (5).

-- Space-saving design: Some models are as small as a laptop.
-But even the largest tankless boiler is compact and relatively easy to fit into small spaces.
+- Space-saving design: Some models are as small as a laptop, but even the largest tankless boiler is relatively compact and easy to fit into tight spaces.

-- Endless hot water: Because a tankless doesn’t work around a tank, it can supply endless hot water for consecutive use.
+- Endless hot water: As a tankless heater doesn’t use a tank, it can supply hot water indefinitely.

-- Longer warranties: Since tankless water heaters generally have a longer expected lifespan, their warranties are often longer.
+- Longer warranties: As tankless water heaters generally have a longer expected lifespan, their warranties are usually longer.
 Some manufacturers offer warranties of 20 years, others even longer.

 - High initial cost: Tankless water heaters typically have a higher initial cost than traditional units.
 They can also rack up a significant installation bill.
-That said, they can save on your monthly utility bill.
+However, they can reduce your monthly utility bills.

-- Limited hot water: Although it can provide endless hot water, a tankless isn’t ideal for simultaneous use.
-So, if you plan on running two or more appliances simultaneously, be ready for some lukewarm to cold water.
+- Limited hot water: Although it can provide hot water indefinitely, a tankless heater isn’t ideal for simultaneous use.
+If you plan on running two or more appliances simultaneously, be prepared for some lukewarm or even cold water.

-- Requires additional equipment: Although not always the case, most tankless require you to buy extra equipment such as a water softener.
+- Requires additional equipment: This varies from product to product, but most tankless heaters require you to buy extra equipment such as a water softener.

-- Difficult to install: Again, it’s not always the case.
-If you don’t have pipes and vents already though, it may be.
-Some re-routing of pipes to install your new tankless may be required.
+- Difficult to install: Again, this isn’t always the case.
+If you don’t already have the necessary pipes and vents in place, some re-routing may be required to install your new heater.

-- Not the only way to become efficient: Tankless water heaters are expensive to buy, and can prove unnecessary.
+- Other ways to become efficient: Tankless water heaters are expensive to buy and might prove unnecessary for you.
 Sometimes, all you need are a few changes to your hot water habits to become more efficient.

 Ready to Go Tankless?

-Tankless water heaters work on demand — delivering hot water as you need it.
-They don’t store water in a tank like a traditional unit and therefore eliminate the risk of standby heat loss.
+Tankless water heaters work on demand, delivering hot water when you need it.
+Unlike a traditional unit, they don’t store water in a tank, thus eliminating the risk of standby heat loss.
 Instead, they heat the water as it circulates through the fitted heat exchanger.

 Going tankless isn’t for everyone.
-If you have a large household that often runs hot water outlets simultaneously, the tankless might not be sufficient.
-Fortunately, if you decide they’re for you, you can combat this by installing another unit as a point-of-use.
+If you have a large household that often runs hot water outlets simultaneously, a tankless unit might not be sufficient.
+However, you can overcome this by installing another unit as a point-of-use heater.